Create manual tests in ALM Octane.

 To create manual tests:

-In the Add Manual Test dialog, assign test attributes.
-Make sure to enter values for the following attributes:
+In the Add Manual Test dialog box, assign test attributes:

+Name The name of the test.
 Test type The type of test, such as acceptance, end-to-end, regression, sanity, security, and performance.
+Estimated duration (minutes) The time it takes to run the test.
 Backlog coverage The backlog items the test will cover.
 This helps you track the release quality.
 Application modules The product's application modules.
 This helps you track product quality, regardless of release.
+Description The test description.

 Click Add & Edit.

-(Optional:) Add attachments.
-In the toolbar, click Attach to add files and navigate to the desired file or paste an image directly into the test.
+To add attachments, click Attach to add files and navigate to the required file or paste an image directly into the test.

 Save your test.